NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 int BlockAccess::renameRelation(char oldName[ATTR_SIZE], char newName[ATTR_SIZE]){
     // reset the searchIndex of the relation catalog using RelCacheTable::resetSearchIndex()

-    Attribute newRelationName;
+    Attribute newRelationName;    // set newRelationName with newName

-    // search if the attribute "RelName" of relation catalog equals(EQ) newRelationName using linearSearch
+    // search the relation catalog for an entry with "RelName" = newRelationName

     // If relation with name newName already exists (result of linearSearch is not {-1, -1})
     //    return E_RELEXIST;